JAPANESE CHINESE

 West Coast Africa Keystone Project

-This is an important project to improve traceability and transparency in the fisheries supply chain to address the risks of IUU fishing and modern slavery in West African countries (Morocco, Mauritania, and Senegal), one of the regions where SeaBOS participating companies are active.
-The project will be promoted in collaboration with scientists and organizations working in the region to reduce the risks.
+This is an important project aimed at improving traceability and transparency in fisheries supply chains to address the risks of IUU fishing and modern slavery in West African countries (Morocco, Mauritania, Senegal), which are among the operational regions of SeaBOS member companies.
+The project will be promoted in collaboration with scientists and organizations active in the region, with the goal of risk mitigation.

 The 6th Stockholm Working Meeting

-The meeting was held in Stockholm, Sweden from April 17 to 19, 2024, to actively discuss the progress and challenges of each task force and keystone project in preparation for the 9th SeaBOS meeting in October.
+Meeting was held in Stockholm, Sweden from April 1-3, 2025.
+We actively discussed the progress and challenges of Keystone Projects and Task Force, in preparation for the 10th SeaBOS meeting to be held in October, 2025.

 Joint Coastal Cleanup 2024